vitest-dev/vitest/docs/config/index.md

   }
   ```

-Since Vitest 1.2.0, you can also pass custom coverage reporters.
+You can also pass custom coverage reporters.
 See [Guide - Custom Coverage Reporter](/guide/coverage#custom-coverage-reporter) for more information.

 <!-- eslint-skip -->
 ```ts